Photo: Joshua Navarro

 I have learned in my various occupations over 24 years that with every job and employment situation come new and different challenges.
 The Phillips is a unique institution, energized by our director but also by all the staff who each enthusiastically use their expertise and do their part to help the museum thrive.
 What’s hard about being Director of Membership is the balancing act: I keep my ear to the ground for ingenious, groundbreaking membership efforts; I use the technology we have already and embrace the idea of doing something new; and I reinvent old ideas.
 Throughout the year I have to keep my eye on driving our membership revenue towards our goal, which can be tricky at times because so much relies on the popularity of special exhibitions.
 Simultaneously, I need to explore new ways to reach new people and somehow inspire them to become friends of the Phillips.
 The effort is daily and always changing, and it involves people.

-How did you learn about the Phillips?
+How did you learn of the Phillips?

-Who’s your favorite artist in the collection?
+Do you have a favorite artist in the collection?